 The Royal Commission on Agriculture in India held that both the Acts had worked fairly well, but the Provincial and the Central Banking Enquiry Committees have pointed out various defects.
 One of the most important complaints against the takkavi loans is the delay in the granting of loans and the levy of illegal gratifications.
-Months might elapse before a takkavi loan is sanctioned and the purpose for which it was needed might have ceased to exist.
-Again, it is asserted that almost invariably the borrower has to pay 'commissions' to the official underlings and this adds to the cost of the loan.
-Thus, according to the United Provinces Banking Enquiry Committee, the effective cost of a takkavi loan is not less than 35 per cent.
+Months might elapse before a takkavi loan is sanctioned and the purpose for which it was needed might have ceased to Again, it is asserted that almost invariably the borrower has to pay 'commissions' to the official underlings and this adds to the cost of the loan.
+Thus, according to the United Provinces Banking Enquiry Committee, the effective cost of a takkavi loan is not less than 25 per cent.
 Another objectionable feature is the insufficiency of the loans.
-When a loan is insufficient for the purpose for which it required, the borrower is often compelled to borrow from the money-lender at still more onerous rates of interest.
-The extreme strictness of the Government in realising the loans adds to their unpopularity.
+When a loan is insufficient for the purpose for which it required, the borrower is often compelled to borrow from the money-lender at still more onerous rates of The extreme strictness of the Government in realising interest. the loans adds to their unpopularity.
 Government machinery moves only very slowly and in exceptional circumstances, such as a failure of crops, the Government does not remit its claim quickly.
 The result is the majority of ryots prefer to borrow from the moneylenders even though they have to pay higher rates of interest.
-The Government is also said to be often unfair in the realisation of joint bonds.
-As the Central Banking Enquiry Committee pointed out, when joint bonds are taken, the joint liability should be enforced only after every effort had been made to recover from each individual the amount he has borrowed.
+The Government is also said to be often unfair in the realisation of joint As the Central Banking Enquiry Committee pointed out, when joint bonds are taken, the joint liability should be enforce only after every effort has been made to recover from each individual the amount he has borrowed.
 Again, the takkavi loans are given only for specific purposes, and the ryots often do not want to estrange the money-lender, who is prepared to lend to them for all purposes, by borrowing from the Government.
 Lastly, takkavi loans are not given for the clearance of prior debts or for the consolidation of holdings, both of which are essential pre-requisites for agricultural improvements, though in Madras and the United Provinces, amending Acts have been passed recently and loans are now advanced for the clearance of prior debts.
-The administration of the takkavi loans should be made less rigid, and the delay in the granting of loans and the unfairness in the realisation of joint bonds should be remedied, if they are really to appeal to the rvots.
-The facilities available for borrowing from the Government and the conditions under which loans are advanced should be made more widely known to the public than at present.
+The administration of the takkavi loans should be made less rigid, and the delay in the granting of loans and the unfairness in the realisation of joint bonds should be remedied, if they are really to appeal to the ryots.

-6. Jather and Beri: Indian Economics, Vol. I, p.
+6 Jathar and Beri: Indian Economics, Vol. I, p.
 313.